zannabianca1997/dices/dices-man/man/introduction.md

 ```

 ## Where to go from there
 `dices` has an internal manual.
-Type `help()` in the *REPL* to get started.
+Type `help("index")` in the *REPL* to see the index.
 The manual is not specifically targeted neither to programmers nor tabletop gamers, but to the kind of people that use a computer program to play *DnD*.
 I tried to make it accessible to people that only want to throw dice, but some arguments might need more programming knowledge.

 ## License
 This software is distributed under the **MIT** license, if you need to know.
 Use it at will.